Mohamed-Abotalb/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - First C file is 0-memset.c, it fills memory with a constant byte.

 - Second C file is 1-memcpy.c, it copies memory area.

+- Third C file is 2-strchr.c, it locates a character in a string.